-Mercedes A-Class hatchback - MPG, running costs & CO2
+Mercedes A-Class review - MPG, running costs & CO2

 With its lighter construction, improved aerodynamics and up-to-date engines, this A-Class is more economical and emits less CO2 than the previous model.
-There are eight engines to choose from, all of which return figures that stack up fairly well against premium rivals.
-The Mercedes A 180 d with an automatic gearbox is the most frugal diesel engine, producing 58mpg – you won't notice much difference between the A 180 d and its main rivals, the Audi A3 2.0-litre TDI and the BMW 116d.
-Petrol Mercedes A-Class models offer relatively attractive economy and emissions figures, too, thanks to new technology introduced for the latest model.
+There are several engines to choose from, all of which return figures that stack up fairly well against premium rivals.
+Mercedes still offers a diesel option – a growing rarity in hatchbacks – by way of its A 200 d model, and it’s one of the most frugal of the range, capable of 57.7mpg.
+Petrol Mercedes A-Class models offer relatively attractive economy and emissions figures, too, thanks to new mild-hybrid technology introduced for the latest model.

 Mercedes A-Class MPG & CO2

-Currently, the entry-level 114bhp 2.0-litre A 180 d is the most frugal choice; economy is a claimed 56.5mpg (with 17-inch wheels) – a figure that’s similar to what Audi and BMW manage.
+Currently, the 148bhp 2.0-litre A 200 d is the most frugal non-hybrid choice; economy is a claimed 57.7mpg – a figure that’s similar to the equivalent Audi A3 and BMW 1 Series, but around 10mpg behind the Volkswagen Golf’s official figure.
 The now-discontinued SE had smaller wheels and was slightly more economical, while sporty AMG Line versions with big wheels are a little less frugal.
-Sticking with smaller wheels (and therefore larger-sidewalled tyres) also has the happy side-effect of better ride comfort.
-The A 200 d matches the A 180 d’s economy figure, and the diesels sit in similar Benefit-in-Kind (BiK) bands as the petrol models for company car drivers.
+The A 200 d sits in similar Benefit-in-Kind (BiK) bands as the petrol models for company car drivers.

 More reviews

-Of the petrol options, the 160bhp, 1.3-litre A 200 offers the best blend of performance, economy and emissions.
-An official figure of 47.9mpg takes into account the 17-inch wheels on the Sport model, as does the CO2 figure of 135-138g/km.
+Of the petrol options, the 160bhp, 1.3-litre A 200 offers the best blend of performance, economy and emissions – in fact, it’s more economical and yet quicker than rivals such as the DS4.
+An official figure of 47.9mpg takes into account the 17-inch wheels on the Sport Executive model, and the A 200 emits a CO2 figure of 135-137g/km.
 Opting for 18-wheels doesn't adversely affect the economy or emissions figures.

-The A 250 e plug-in hybrid uses a turbocharged 1.3-litre petrol engine in combination with a 75kW electric motor to give this model 215bhp.
-With a claimed 42 miles of pure-electric driving range, the A 250 e is the most efficient model in the range with a claimed official economy figure of up to 282.5mpg.
-It's also the greenest, emitting 24g/km of CO2, placing it in the lowest BiK banding for company-car drivers.
+The A 250 e plug-in hybrid uses a turbocharged 1.3-litre petrol engine in combination with an electric motor to give it 215bhp.
+With a claimed pure-electric driving range of up to 53 miles, the A 250 e is officially the most efficient model in the range with a claimed official economy figure of well over 250mpg.
+It’s also the greenest, emitting sub-30g/km of CO2, which puts it in the lowest BiK banding for company-car drivers.

-The A 250 e can be charged from 10-100% in an hour and 45 minutes using a 7.4kW wallbox, making it easy to charge at home or at the office.
+The A 250 e can be charged from 10-100% in under two hours using a 7.4kW wallbox, making it easy to charge at home or at the office.
+For the facelift, it can also be recharged at up to 11kW AC, cutting recharge times where available.

 The most powerful engines are unsurprisingly the least economical, but not by a huge margin.
-The 302bhp, 2.0-litre A 35 AMG returns a claimed 35.8mpg on average and emits 184-193g/km of CO2.
-The result is a high first-year tax payment, although this will be included in the car’s on the road price.
+The 302bhp, 2.0-litre A 35 AMG returns a claimed 33.2mpg on average and emits 184-193g/km of CO2.
+The result is a high first-year tax payment, although this will be included in the car’s on-the-road price.
 The A 35 and A 45 S also hit the top BiK rate for company-car users but the extra performance should be worth the additional tax if you value a sportier drive.

 VED (road tax) for all models (after the first year's CO2-weighted payment at purchase time) is charged at the standard rate, while the hybrid gets a small discount.
 You could spec an A-Class to over £40,000 with a few options, so models over this threshold are subject to the extra surcharge in years two to six.